 For over 40 years, Edna Hibel (1917 to 2014) has been referred to as America’s best loved and most versatile artist, and best colorist.
 Since being commissioned by the Foundation of the U.S. National Archives in 1995 to commemorate 75 years of women receiving the universal right to vote, Hibel is now acclaimed the “Heart and Conscience of America.” when Ms. Lucy Baines Johnson, of the U.S. National Archives described her as such.

 On Friday, December 5, 2014, artist Edna Hibel passed away in Palm Beach Gardens, Florida almost at the age of 98.
 Her art and life will continue to cherished by all those who possess her creations or were fortunate enough to know her personally.
-Edna Hibel Plotkin in her will, requested that all of her possessions and assets be donated to the Edna Hibel Art Foundation upon her passing.
-At this time, over five years later, the Foundation has yet to see any of those assets to be added to the museum collection.
+Edna Hibel Plotkin in her will, requested that all of her remaining personal possessions and assets be donated to the Edna Hibel Art Foundation Inc upon her passing to support the Hibel Mueum of Art.
+Ms Hibel’s personal property was not turned over to the Foundation.
 A Palm Beach County lawyer is still in possession of those assets and will be handling those items going forward.
 All other artworks previously owned by the Edna Hibel Art Foundation and viewed at the Hibel Museum of Art in Jupiter, FL are now owned by and located at other public not-for-profit institutions including Wright Art Museum, Beloit, Wisconsin, Albrech-Kemper Museum of Art, St Joseph, Missouri, The Museum of Printing History, Haverill, Massachusetts, and Lafayette Art Foundation and Museum, Lafayette, Louisiana.

 Born in 1917 to Abraham and Lena Hibel of Boston, Massachusetts, Miss Hibel grew up in the Boston area.
 She was educated at Brookline High School where she met her future husband, Theodore Plotkin to whom she was married for 72 years.
 She spent many summers at the shore in Hull, Massachusetts and in Maine studying watercolor painting.
 She began painting at the age of 9 in elementary school.
 In addition to art, Miss Hibel was very proficient in tennis and she had a wide circle of friends many with whom she stayed current by telephone.
 Her husband Theodore passed away in 2011.